 Great Questions!
-We currently ship to all 50 United States and parts of Canada.
+We currently ship to all 50 United States.

-Shipping costs will vary based on your location, but we promise you'll never see a shipping cost over $12!
+Shipping costs will vary based on your location.

 Though, you can always get free shipping if your order is greater than $99, so add some more sustainability to your cart and save!